In 2018/19, Mining was a major specialisation in the City of Whyalla in terms of Employment (Total).

 A location quotient of greater than 1.2 is generally considered a level of industry specialisation, while a LQ of 0.8 or less indicates an industry which doesn’t have a major presence in the area.

-An analysis of employment (Total) in City of Whyalla in 2017/18 shows the three industries with the highest location quotient relative to Regional SA were:
+An analysis of employment (total) in the City of Whyalla in 2018/19 shows the three industries with the highest location quotient relative to South Australia were:

-The three industries with the lowest location quotient relative to Regional SA were:
+The three industries with the lowest location quotient relative to South Australia were:

 Changes in location quotients over time reveal emerging or declining industry specialisations.

-The largest changes in the employment (Total) LQ between 2012/13 and 2017/18 in City of Whyalla were for these industries:
+The largest changes in the employment (total) LQ between 2013/14 and 2018/19 in the City of Whyalla were for these industries:

 - Construction (-0.4)